Criteria for Community Grants

 - To the same project for more than 3 times

-- To organizations that have not completed the terms of a previous grant or have not submitted reports due for previous grants
+- To organizations that have not completed the terms of any previous year's grant or have not submitted reports due for those previous grants

 All applicants should contact the CFGB Grant Coordinator to help determine whether the project meets the granting criteria.